bytebutcher/aws-profile/README.md

   help     Shows this help
   ls       List of profiles
   reload   Reload profile
-  status   Show information about the current profile use      Use a profile version  Print version number of AWS Profile
+  current  Show information about the current profile use      Use a profile version  Print version number of AWS Profile